Dave-team/Knowledge-base/Management.md

 # Management

-Papier notes
+New joiners:
-New joiner: lots of easy wins that don’t have time pressure.
+- lots of easy wins that don’t have time pressure.
 Don’t do these yourself
+- Push on day 1
+- Give them things to learn rather than teaching them.
+Don’t be too involved and let them figure stuff out
+- 4 week plan.
+Weekly check ins on what they’re learned

+Projects:
+- Get used to saying no
+- Don’t do too many things - most things don’t matter that much

+Management
+- Use developer productivity tools.
+It’s worth it.
+- Actual pairing sessions working through something to have the context on why something is done a certain way, see how we code, and make sure PRs don’t cause any surprises
+- Try things.
+Try Snowflake - it’s better, great!

 ## Role of the manager
 -	Managers function: not to make people work, but to make it possible for people to do work